-Waste is also co-incinerated in boilers using typically peat and/or biomass as primary fuel.
-The annual amount of waste co-incinerated about 300,000 - 400,000 t/a.
+Waste is also co-incinerated in boilers which are typically using peat and/or biomass as primary fuel.
+The annual amount of waste co-incinerated is annually about 300,000 - 400,000 tonnes.
 There are eight co-incineration plants.

-Different types of waste are used in incineration and co-incineration plants: the incineration plants typically use source separated municipal solid waste while the co-incineration plants use high quality industrial waste, solid recovered fuels and recovered wood (Finnish Energy, 2015)
+Different types of waste are used in incineration and co-incineration plants: the incineration plants typically use source separated municipal solid waste while the co-incineration plants use high quality industrial waste, solid recovered fuels and recovered wood (Finnish Energy, 2015).

-As waste incineration/combustion plants are equipped with energy recovery, mostly combined heat and power production, no emissions from incineration have been reported under the Waste sector.
+As waste incineration/combustion plants are equipped with energy recovery, and are mostly combined heat and power production units, no emissions from incineration are allocated under the Waste sector NFR 5.